-Concurrent with the termination of the Credit Agreement (defined below) and closing of the Senior Secured Notes on September 30, 2020, the Company entered into a new revolving credit agreement consisting of a \$100.0 million asset-based loan revolving credit facility (the "Asset-Based Loan", or "ABL Facility").
+Concurrent with the termination of the Credit Agreement (defined below) and closing of the Senior Secured Notes on September 30, 2020, the Company entered into a revolving credit agreement consisting of a \$100.0 million asset-based loan revolving credit facility (the "Asset-Based Loan", or "ABL Facility").
 Borrowings under the Asset-Based Loan will be expected to bear interest at floating rates based on LIBOR, or comparable rate, or a base rate, and an applicable margin based on Average Daily Excess Availability (as defined in the Asset-Based Loan Agreement).
 In addition, the Company is required to pay a quarterly commitment fee of 0.375% to 0.5%, based on the aggregate unused commitments under the Asset-Based Loan.
 The ABL Facility matures on the earlier of September 30, 2025 or 91 days prior to the maturity of the Convertible Notes, at which time all outstanding amounts under the ABL Facility will be due and payable.
-As of October 2, 2020, the total undrawn amount under the ABL Facility was \$100.0 million, however, the borrowing base under the ABL fluctuates from month-to-month depending on the amount of eligible accounts receivable and inventory.
+The maximum availability under our ABL Facility is \$100.0 million; however, the borrowing base under the ABL fluctuates from month-to-month depending on the amount of eligible accounts receivable, inventory, and real estate.
+As of October 1, 2021, the amount available under our ABL Facility was \$69.4 million and the ABL Facility remains undrawn.